coinevo/documents/docs/es/commands/README.md

 ### backupwallet "destination"

 The destination can be a filename or path with a filename.
-The wallet must be fully decrypted (not just for staking only) for this command to work. qtum-qt will returns ìnullî, qtumd returns nothing.
+The wallet must be fully decrypted (not just for staking only) for this command to work. evo-qt will returns ìnullî, evod returns nothing.
 On Windows:

 ```
 backupwallet "C:\Users\<username>\Desktop\Backups\backup2018-10-21.dat"